All articles

 WednesdayRest

-ThursdayLegs and hingeGoblet squats, single-leg RDLs, lunges
+ThursdayLegs and hingeGoblet squat, single-leg RDL, half-kneeling press, row

 WeekendRest